website-hub-code/agentzero/README.md

 # AGENTZERO

-> **Runtime security for autonomous AI agents.**
+> **Let agents act.
+Keep execution under control.**

-AGENTZERO is a runtime security layer that sits between an autonomous AI agent and consequential tool execution.
+AGENTZERO is a runtime security layer for autonomous AI agents.

-The agent proposes an action.
-AGENTZERO independently evaluates the action using runtime facts, semantic analysis, risk scoring, and explicit security policies before allowing it to execute.
+Instead of allowing an AI agent to directly execute consequential tool calls, AGENTZERO sits between the agent and execution:

 ```text
 USER